flotpython/webintro/notebooks/02-eco-system.md

 </div>

-# Introduction to web frontend
+# introduction to web frontend

 ```javascript
 // run this cell, and then